Cooperative Minibatching in Graph Neural Networks: Cooperative Minibatching

 \subsection{Cooperative Minibatching}

-As explained in~\cref{secc:background}, Independent Minibatching (I.M.) can not take advantage of the reduction in work with increasing global batch sizes and number of PEs, because it uses separate small batches of sizes $b$ on each PE for each step of training.
-On the other hand, one can also keep the global batch size constant, $b P = |S^0|$, and vary the number of processors $P$.
-As $P$ increases, I.M. will perform more and more duplicate work because the local batch size is a decreasing function, $b=\frac{|S^0|}{P}$, of $P$.
+As explained in~\cref{secc:background}, Independent Minibatching can not take advantage of the reduction in work with increasing global batch sizes and number of PEs, because it uses separate small, {\em local}, batches of sizes $b$ on each PE for each step of training.
+On the other hand, one can also keep the {\em global} batch size constant, $b P = |S^0|$, and vary the number of processors $P$.
+As $P$ increases, Independent Minibatching will perform more and more duplicate work because the local batch size is a decreasing function, $b=\frac{|S^0|}{P}$, of $P$.

 Here, we propose the {\em Cooperative Minibatching} method that will take advantage of the work reduction with increasing batch sizes in multi-PE settings.
-In Cooperative Minibatching, a single batch of size $b P$ will be processed by all the $P$ PEs in parallel, eliminating any redundant work across all PEs.
+In Cooperative Minibatching, a single global batch of size $b P$ will be processed by all the $P$ PEs in parallel, eliminating any redundant work across PEs.

 We achieve this as follows: we first partition the graph in 1D fashion by logically assigning each vertex and its incoming edges to PEs as $V_p$ and $E_p$ for each PE $p$.
 Next, PE $p$ samples its batch seed vertices $S^l_p$ from the training vertices in $V_p$ for $l=0$ of size $b$.
 Then using any sampling algorithm, PE $p$ samples the incoming edges $E^l_p$ from $E_p$ for its seed vertices.
 Each PE then computes the set of vertices sampled $\tilde{S}^{l+1}_p = \{ t \mid (t \to s) \in E^l_p \}$.
 Note that, $\tilde{S}^{l+1}_p$ has elements residing on different PEs.
 The PEs exchange the vertex ids $\tilde{S}^{l+1}_p$ so that each PE receives the set $S^{l+1}_p \in V_p$.
 This process is repeated recursively for GNN models with multiple layers by using $S^{l+1}_p$ as the seed vertices for the next layer.
 The exchanged information is cached to be used during the forward/backward passes.